Council of the European Union: Powers and functions

+The council also has an important role in the formation of the European Commission.
+The Council sitting in the General Affairs Council configuration, in agreement with the President-elect of the Commissission, adopts a list of candidates for the Commission proposed by the member states.

 Legislative procedure

-The EU's legislative authority is divided between the Council, the Parliament and the Commission.
+The EU's legislative authority is divided between the council, the Parliament and the commission.
 As the relationships and powers of these institutions have developed, various legislative procedures have been created for adopting laws.
-In early times, the avis facultatif maxim was: "The Commission proposes, and the Council disposes"; but now the vast majority of laws are now subject to the ordinary legislative procedure, which works on the principle that consent from both the Council and Parliament are required before a law may be adopted.
+In early times, the avis facultatif maxim was: "The Commission proposes, and the Council disposes"; but now the vast majority of laws are subject to the ordinary legislative procedure, which works on the principle that consent from both the Council and Parliament are required before a law may be adopted.

-Under this procedure, the Commission presents a proposal to Parliament and the Council.
+Under this procedure, the Commission presents a proposal to Parliament and the council.
 Following its first reading the Parliament may propose amendments.
 If the Council accepts these amendments then the legislation is approved.
 If it does not then it adopts a "common position" and submits that new version to the Parliament.
-At its second reading, if the Parliament approves the text or does not act, the text is adopted, otherwise the Parliament may propose further amendments to the Council's proposal.
+At its second reading, if the Parliament approves the text or does not act, the text is adopted, otherwise the Parliament may propose further amendments to the council's proposal.
 It may be rejected out right by an absolute majority of MEPs.
 If the Council still does not approve the Parliament's position, then the text is taken to a "Conciliation Committee" composed of the Council members plus an equal number of MEPs.
 If a Committee manages to adopt a joint text, it then has to be approved in a third reading by both the Council and Parliament or the proposal is abandoned.

 The few other areas that operate the special legislative procedures are justice & home affairs, budget and taxation and certain aspects of other policy areas: such as the fiscal aspects of environmental policy.
-In these areas, the Council or Parliament decide law alone.
+In these areas, the council or Parliament decide law alone.
 The procedure used also depends upon which type of institutional act is being used.
 The strongest act is a regulation, an act or law which is directly applicable in its entirety.
 Then there are directives which bind members to certain goals which they must achieve, but they do this through their own laws and hence have room to manoeuvre in deciding upon them.
 A decision is an instrument which is focused at a particular person or group and is directly applicable.
 Institutions may also issue recommendations and opinions which are merely non-binding declarations.

 The Council votes in one of three ways; unanimity, simple majority, or qualified majority.
 In most cases, the Council votes on issues by qualified majority voting, meaning that there must be a minimum of 55% of member states agreeing (at least 15) who together represent at least 65% of the EU population.
-A 'blocking minority' can only be formed by at least 4 member states representing at least 35% of the EU population.
+A 'blocking minority' can only be formed by at least 4 member states, even if the objecting states constitute more than 35% of the population.